dentarg/auth0-blog/_posts/2017-01-26-migrating-a-php5-app-to-7-part-three.markdown

 ![Drupal 8](https://cdn.auth0.com/blog/benchmark/drupal.png)
 _Drupal 8_

-From the results above, you can see that we can make double the amount of requests in lesser time in PHP 7 than PHP 5.
+From the results above, you can see that we can make double the amount of requests in less time in PHP 7 than PHP 5.

 These specs can be found in the `Speeding Up The Web With PHP 7` talk he gave at Fluent Conf, 2015.